What is geothermal energy? The benefits it can have on your business

 Since geothermal energy is such a small part of our energy supply in the UK, the main option for businesses to make use of it is by installing geothermal heat pumps themselves.

-Investing in a commercial heat pump could help you save on your business energy bills, cut your carbon footprint and make your more attractive to environmentally conscious customers.
+Investing in a commercial heat pump could help you save on your business energy bills, cut your carbon footprint and make your business more attractive to environmentally conscious customers.

 For example, you could install a heat pump to help heat your business premises in the winter.
-If you own an office, restaurant, café or any premises with a customer footfall then you likely need heating in the colder months.
-Likewise, a heat pump-powered cooling system could work for hot kitchens in takeaways, hair salons or any business in the summer.
-It’s an investment that would pay off, all year around.
+If you own an office, restaurant, cafĂ© or any customer-facing business, then you likely need heating in the colder months.

 Are there any disadvantages to businesses adopting geothermal energy?

-- It’s expensive to install - Depending on the type of system installed and the size and scale of your business, heat pumps can cost anything from £4,000 to £35,000 - which can be a lot for business owners to stump up front.
+Depending on the type of system installed and the size and scale of your business, heat pumps can cost anything from ÂŁ4,000 to ÂŁ35,000, which can be a lot for business owners to stump up front.

-- There is no one-size-fits-all - Because of the complexity of heat pumps, there is no standard fitting for commercial buildings.
+Because of the complexity of heat pumps, there is no standard fitting for commercial buildings.
 Every business has different heating and cooling needs, so the system will be unique to that property.
 This means it'll need a bespoke solution using either an air heat pump or a ground source heat pump.

 Is there any support for businesses using geothermal energy?